 All in one flow

-Because other tools like SAP ECC and legacy ERP systems are integrated into C/4HANA Sales Cloud, all activities can be easily linked to the entire value chain.
+Because other tools like SAP ECC and legacy ERP systems are integrated into SAP Customer Experience Sales Cloud, all activities can be easily linked to the entire value chain.
 Thomas: “Flexso was actively involved in integrating these non-SAP ERP solutions, making sure the platform worked for as many sales units as possible.
 As an extra bonus, the platform works on smartphones and tablets, giving sellers the freedom to work efficiently as they move from client to client.”